 Lab #1a - Speech Perception, Classic Paradigms

-Lab #1A: complete data collection by Wednesday September 4th; submit report by Monday September 9th (email, no printouts please).
+Lab #1A: complete data collection by Monday September 14th; submit report by Monday September 21st (by email attachment).

 In this two-part lab project you will be a participant in a series of short experiments on speech perception, and you will analyze the data that you generate in the experiments.
 The goal of the lab is to provide experience with: